FreakForever/ragChatbot/README.md

 ## Features
 - Upload and process PDF documents
 - Ask questions about the uploaded document
+- **Maintain context across multiple questions (conversation memory)**
 - Choose between different AI models (GPT-4o-mini, GPT-3.5-turbo)
 - Adjust model temperature for creative/precise responses
 - View retrieved context for transparency
+-
+## Conversation Memory

+The chatbot uses **Conversation Buffer Memory** from LangChain to remember previous questions and answers in a session.
+This allows for more natural, multi-turn conversations that build on prior context.

+- Memory is stored during the session only (ephemeral).
+- Useful for follow-up questions or clarifications.
+- Powered by LangChain's `ConversationBufferMemory`.

 ## Prerequisites
 - Python 3.8+